 English and Literacy underpin all aspects of day-to-day life at Arbour Vale School and therefore lessons reflect the variety and diversity of our pupils.
-A common thread throughout the school is support for communication.
-This is integrated into every day practice, ensuring that all pupils have a voice.
-Building confidence in communication so that pupils can make their needs, feelings, and opinions known is integral to our values at Arbour Vale School.
+A common thread throughout the school is communication and we have therefore adopted a total communication approach throughout school, where pupils have access to their own means of communication throughout the day.
+This aims to support pupils to develop a means of communication appropriate to their individual needs and create opportunities for communication throughout the curriculum to enable each pupil to communicate to the best of their ability, building confidence in communication so that pupils can make their needs, feelings, and opinions known.

 It is our wish that all pupils benefit from a wide range of inspiring, challenging and topical literature to enhance their desire to read and their passion to discuss new concepts and interests.

 Over the year pupils will have opportunities to be part of themed days and events such as World book day, Nursery rhyme week and Poetry day.
 We believe above all that learning happens best when we are having Fun!

 - Ensure that literacy is embedded into the curriculum with a focus on reading, speaking and listen and writing

 - Expose pupils to a full and enriching range of language experiences in reading, writing and the spoken word